LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 imported_reading.load_from_file("exported_reading.mag.json")
 ```

 Finally, the measurement is exported for archiving and further processing; various export formats are available.
-Using the `dump_to_file` function, the measurement can be converted into an open (+json) format.
-This file can then be imported again using the `load_from_file` function.
+Using the *dump_to_file* function, the measurement can be converted into an open (+json) format.

 ### MRPHal

 After generating simple measurements with random values in the previous example \ref{mrpreading}, the next step is to record real sensor data.
-For this purpose, the `MRPHal` module was developed, which can interact with all `Unified Sensor` \ref{unified-sensor}-compatible sensors.
-In the following example \ref{lst:mrpexample_hal}, an `1D: Single Sensor` \ref{d-single-sensor} is connected locally to the host (+pc).
+For this purpose, the *MRPHal* module was developed, which can interact with all *Unified Sensor* \ref{unified-sensor}-compatible sensors.
+In the following example \ref{lst:mrpexample_hal}, an *1D: Single Sensor* \ref{d-single-sensor} is connected locally to the host (+pc).

 ```python {#lst:mrpexample_hal caption="MRPHal example to use an connected hardware sensor to store readings inside of a measurement"}
 from MRP import MRPHalSerialPortInformation, MRPHal, MRPBaseSensor, MRPReadingSource